 STEP 2) Once the tagging is complete, you’ll need to open your property settings in Google Analytics and set your default reporting identity to “By User-ID and device” as shown at the beginning of this post.

-STEP 3) Finally, head over to “User Properties” and create a new one called “user_id” as shown below.
+STEP 3) Finally, head over to “Custom Definitions” and create a new custom dimension called “user_id” with “user” scope as shown below.

 This is confusing because technically the User ID is not a property, but once you do this you will be able to use this value as a dimension in the Explorer (there’s no need to set it as a separate user property for this to work).